Brandonkhumalo/my-school-hub/replit.md

     - `GET /api/messages/conversation/<user_id>/` - Get conversation with specific parent
     - `POST /api/messages/send/` - Send message to parent
     - `GET /api/students/<id>/parents/` - Get parents for a specific student
--   **Current Limitation:** Without a SubjectEnrollment model, teachers currently see all active students when adding marks.
-This is a known limitation that should be addressed by implementing a proper student-subject enrollment system in the future.

 ## External Dependencies